 To aid in accomplishing these rules, the data will be validated using regular expressions.
 Regular expressions are a powerful utility that should be in every developer’s tool belt.
 They enable you to perform powerful string matching and replacement routines.
-You can find an excellent tutorial on regular expressions at WWW.REGULAR-EXPRESSIONS.INFO.
+You can find an excellent tutorial on regular expressions.
 The regular expressions for matching the data are shown here:

 To use the regular expression library, add the .NET System.Text.RegularExpressions namespace to the top of the main class.
 For performance reasons, create the instances of the RegEx class to validate the ZipCode and the State in the PreExecute() method of the Script Component.
 This method and the private instances of the Regex classes should look like this